 Customer feedback surveys are a highly-effective method for gathering feedback to improve your product.
 But, this customer feedback channel comes with its own set of challenges.
 How do you get quality responses from surveys?
 How do you increase your survey response rate?
 How do you know whether you’re surveying the right people?
-In this article we’ll share some best practices for customer surveys to help you answer these difficult questions once and for all.
+In this article we’ll share some best practices for user surveys to help you answer these difficult questions once and for all.

 Why Product Feedback Surveys Are Essential To Your Product Strategy